Does a nurturing approach that uses an outdoor play environment build resilience in children from a challenging background?

 One central aim of the Nature Nurture program is the development of resilience, and program activities are carried out with emphasis on nurture, nature, and free play.
 The program consisted of sessions one afternoon per week for ten weeks, and staff-to-child ratios averaged two to one.
 Program activities include: walk to woods, collection of “treasures,” play in the woods among a variety of stations designed to promote physical activity and exploration, and creation of a craft.
 Seventy children participated in the program; the current study involves data from one ten-week session during which ten children from challenging backgrounds participated.
 Participants (four females and six males, aged four and five years old) were recruited from a school in a disadvantaged area of the city.

 Parents (or teachers if parents were unwilling or unable to do so) completed questionnaires at baseline and program completion about children’s physical, emotional, behavioral, and social skills.
 A researcher from the partnering university conducted observations at the first program session and two other subsequent sessions.
 The researcher adopted a participant observer role and took field notes that were later written in narrative form.
 Camphill staff completed student-specific observation sheets after each session that incorporated student perspectives.
 A focus group with Camphill staff was also conducted to explore their motivations and impressions of resilience development in participants.
 In addition, the researcher kept a reflexive diary to allow checks for bias and facilitate data analysis.
 All qualitative data were analyzed using the PERIK model, designed for use in observing and assessing child well-being in early childhood centers and focused on positive development markers.

 McArdle, K., Harrison, T., Harrison, D., (2013).
 Does a nurturing approach that uses an outdoor play environment build resilience in children from a challenging background?.
-Journal of Adventure Education & Outdoor Learning, 13(3),
+Journal of Adventure Education and Outdoor Learning, 13(3),